Absence Seizure -

 The periods between seizures.

 Difficult to alleviate, resolve or cure.
-With epilepsy, intractable seizures are difficult to control with the usual antiepileptic drug therapy.
+With epilepsy, intractable seizures are difficult to control seizures.
+Sometimes called medication-resistant or drug-resistant epilepsy.

 Intractable Seizures -